ZaneAvernathy/GORGON-EGG/source/internal/OptimizedSwitch/README.md

 This allows for code to use GCC's `__gnu_thumb1_case_uqi` optimized switch function.
-When using the `switch` statement, the compiler may generate a call to this function, whcih is not present in FE8 by default.
+When using the `switch` statement, the compiler may generate a call to this function, which is not present in FE8 by default.

 Credit to [Contro](https://github.com/masterofcontroversy/) for this.